dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 2D Objects     | For each object:              | See the WWRP/WGNE
 	       | Location of the centroid      | JWGFVR website
 	       | in grid units Location
+	       | of the centroid in lat/lon
+	       | degrees, Axis angle, Length
+	       | of the enclosing rectangle,
+	       | Width of the enclosing
+	       | rectangle, Object area,
+	       | Radius of curvature of the
+	       | object defined in terms of
+	       | third order moments, Center
+	       | of curvature Ratio of the
+	       | difference between the area
+	       | of an object and the area of
+	       | its convex hull divided by
+	       | the area of the complex hull,
+	       | percentiles of intensity of
+	       | the raw field within the
+	       | object, Percentile of
+	       | intensity chosen for use in
+	       | the percentile intensity
+	       | ratio, Sum of the
+	       | intensities of the raw field
+	       | within the object, etc....
 -------------- ------------------------------- -----------------------------
 A/BAL_WIND_34  | TCMPR output format:          TC-Pairs
                | a/bdeck 34-knot radius